milesmcc/librenews/README.md

 - `tornado`
 - `tweepy`
 - `python-geoip`
+- `pymongo`
+- `pywebpush`

 (These dependencies are also listed in `requirements.txt`, so they can all be installed at once once the repository is cloned to your local machine with `pip install -r requirements.txt`.)

+Also install a MongoDB server, so that LibreNews can store `push` subscriptions.
+On Ubuntu machines, this can be accomplished with `sudo apt install mongodb`.

 Once you have all of these installed, you can download LibreNews if you haven't already.
 This is done by navigating into the parent directory where you would like to place the root LibreNews folder and running `git clone https://github.com/milesmcc/LibreNews-Server.git`.
 A new folder, `LibreNews-Server`, will be created.